 Discover how your business can export to South East Asia

 - The Victorian Government Trade and Investment (VGTI) offices located in Singapore, Jakarta and Kuala Lumpur provide tailored market intelligence, local insights and guidance for your export business.
-They can also connect you with overseas buyers and industry partners in the South East Asian region.
+Our VGTI offices can also connect you with overseas buyers and industry partners in the South East Asia region.

 - We're helping exporters tap into food export opportunities in South East Asia by supporting a range of activities including: